oicr-ibc/cssscl/README.rst

      # CHECK THAT ALL PACKAGES NECESSARY TO RUN THE cssscl ARE INSTALLED AND ARE AVAILABLE
      $ ./cssscl_check_pre_installation.sh

 Note: Run the 'cssscl_check_pre_installation.sh' script to check if all third party software is installed (namely pip, plzip, BLAST, jellyfish and mongoDB), the script will also install them if necessary.
-The script will also check if: python (and
-     python-dev), libxml2-dev, libxslt-dev, gfortran, libopenblas-dev and liblapack-dev are installed.
+The script will also check if: python (and python-dev), libxml2-dev, libxslt-dev, gfortran, libopenblas-dev and liblapack-dev are installed.
 All the third party executables such as blastn, plzip and jellyfish will be installed in the cssscl-1.0/src/bin/ directory.

+     iii.
+Create a virtual environment for the cssscl program (e.g. name it 'csssclvenv')
+	      $ virtualenv csssclvenv

+     iv.
+To begin using the virtual environment, it first needs to be activated:
+	      $ source csssclvenv/bin/activate

+     v.
+INSTALL cssscl as root
+    	      $ sudo pip install .

+        Note:this will install all the python modules necessary for running the cssscl package in the 'cssscl-1.0/csssclvenv/' directory.

+     If you are done working in the virtual environment for the moment, you can deactivate it:

+   	      $ deactivate

 =====